Fiserv/banking-hub/docs/implementation-notes/Accountholder/PartyListInq-ImplNotes.md

-# Implementation Notes for ListInq Party
+# Implementation Notes for Get Party List
 This section provides the provider-specific Request and Response schema along with the implementation notes for the applicable fields.
 <!--
 type: tab